Submit

 Professional Headshots

-IMC hires a company to provide professional headshots several times per year.
-This schedule is posted in UCM Daily several weeks in advance of the photo shoot.
+The university photographer offers professional headshot photo sessions several times per year for faculty, staff, graduate assistants and student workers.
+This schedule is posted in UCM Daily several weeks in advance of the photoshoot.

 social-section